gvwilson/sensibleadventures/nardica/nardica.md

 under the watchful eyes of yet another squad of Marines.
 Iffy recognized some of them
 as crew from the ships tied up on either side of the *Guinevere*.
-Iffy's cheeks burned under their curious, resentful stares.
+Iffy's cheeks burned under their curious stares.
-One or two nodded to them
-but no one said hello.
+Some nodded but no one said hello.

 They followed Doctor Johel and the G-80 to the harbor gate, where a bus the same navy blue as the Marines' uniforms waited for them.